ggeerraarrdd/ggeerraarrdd/README.md

 ## 🎛️ Index

-* [`Geofinder`](https://github.com/ggeerraarrdd/geofinder) – an online game that's like "Where's Waldo?" but for houses
+* [`Geofinder`](https://github.com/ggeerraarrdd/geofinder) - an online game that's like "Where's Waldo?" but for houses
-* [`Portfoliofy`](https://github.com/ggeerraarrdd/portfoliofy) – a RESTful API to generate portfolio-ready screenshots of your awesome web projects
+* [`Portfoliofy`](https://github.com/ggeerraarrdd/portfoliofy) - a RESTful API to generate portfolio-ready screenshots of your awesome web projects
+* [`LAFS-DEV`](https://github.com/ggeerraarrdd/lafs-dev) - an early aughts basic website turned modern dev playground for front-end and back-end skill building
   * [`LAFS`](https://github.com/ggeerraarrdd/lafs) - a digital archive for a Landscape Architecture Film Series website from the early aughts
-* [`LAFSCMS`](https://github.com/ggeerraarrdd/lafs-cms) - a bespoke CMS for the film series website
 * [`VRTechnologies`](https://github.com/ggeerraarrdd/vacation) - an Information System for data sourcing, data quality assurance and business intelligence
 * [`Shelfie!`](https://github.com/ggeerraarrdd/shelfie) - a library management system using TKinter in Python
 * [`Public Art API`](https://github.com/ggeerraarrdd/public-art) - a data portal for public art in Chicago